 a.
 The prize money pool will consist of 85% of the total entry fees collected.

 b.
-Cash prizes will be awarded to the top 25% boats entered based on the following percentages of 80% total entry fees.
-2019 prizes increased due to substantial donation.
-An example prize structure based on 50 boats is as follows:
+Cash prizes will be awarded to the top 25% boats entered based on the following percentages of 80% of total mini contest entry fees.

 c.
 In case of ties, the prize money between the two or more places the participants would have won will be divided equally between the tied contestants.